-SAPHIR is an operational sensor, so the data record suffers the usual gaps in the record due to processing errors, down time on receivers, etc. Over time the coverage has improved as the operational system has matured.
-However, difficulties with accessing the data on the satellite began on 15 December 2018 and successful data transmissions were re-established in March, when it was discovered that overheating of the electronics was the problem.
-As a result, only a few orbits can be transmitted per day, beginning with 15 May 2019.
-However, at the current time the quality control at PPS is rejecting the data because the nadir Earth Incidence Angle is out of bounds.
-This problem is being investigated
+SAPHIR was an operational sensor, so the data record suffered the usual gaps in the record due to processing errors, down time on receivers, etc. Over time the coverage has improved as the operational system has matured.
+However, difficulties with accessing the data on the satellite began on 15 December 2018 and successful data transmissions were re-established on 22 March 2019, when it was discovered that overheating of the electronics was the problem.
+As a result, only a few orbits could be transmitted per day.
+Additional problems with Earth Incidence Angle computations delayed return to service until 27 June 2019.

-Further details are available at https://megha-tropiques.cnes.fr/en/MEGHAT/lien2 sat.htm.
+Further details are available at https://megha-tropiques.cnes.fr/en/MEGHAT/lien2\sat.htm.